urbansportsclub/events/README.md

 Authors: see [contributors](https://github.com/onefit/events/graphs/contributors).

 ## License
-onefit/events is available under the MIT license.
+This package is available under the MIT license.
 See the [LICENSE](LICENSE) file for more information.